Promote your research—virtually!

 - Where the presenter submits more than one abstract, the abstract submission received closest to the deadline date will be accepted.

-- Information submitted in the form is not subject to amendment.
+- Submitted information is final and not subject to amendment.

 - Presentation in the virtual platform is “live” and delivered by the trainee invited to present.

-Trainees are encouraged to download their abstract details from the submission confirmation page.
-This is confirmation of abstract and registration form submission.
+Trainees are to download the abstract details (PDF document) from the submission confirmation page.
+This download must be retained by the trainee as confirmation of abstract submission.

 The abstract review process is as follows:

-- The WCHRI Research Day abstract review committee is composed of WCHRI academic members.
+- The WCHRI Research Day abstract review committee is composed of WCHRI academic members and WCHRI funded postdoctoral fellows.

-- Abstracts will first be evaluated for relevance by the committee.
+- Abstracts are evaluated for relevance by the committee.

 - 3MT-style presentation,